martinth/advent-of-code-2023/README.md

   - How to use a Box to return an Iterator from a function

 - Day 4
-  - TBD
+  - The Entry API into maps

 - Day 5
-  - TBD
+  - How to have a progress bar.
+And that Rust is really fast.

 - Day 6
-  - TBD
+  - I remembered some almost forgotten high school math